reginabuehler/4C/doc/documentation/src/tutorial_templates/tutorials.rst

 - Battery simulation: Coupled thermal, mechanical and electrochemical simulation of a battery (:ref:`battery tutorial <batterytutorial>`).

+Preconditioning and iterative solvers: learn how to efficiently solve large linear systems in |FOURC| by comparing different preconditioner options (:ref:`preconditioning tutorial <preconditioningtutorial>`).

 Here is the outline of all available tutorials:

 .. toctree::